benchristel/sindarin/the-tengwar.md

 - [.t q2$&#96;N] &middot; [.s pedo] "speak"
 - [.t xj%35^&#96;Bj$] &middot; [.s Gilthoniel]

-For long vowels, the _andaith_ of course can't be used.
-Instead, the vowel _tehta_ is placed on a long carrier letter [.t ~].
+For long vowels, the [.s andaith] of course can't be used.
+Instead, the _tehta_ is placed on a long carrier letter [.t ~].
 This type of carrier is used even if there's a following consonant.

 - [.t t~B7&#96;Bj$] &middot; [.s míriel]